SoftUni-Internal/interactive-content/EN/03-Iterators-and-Comparators/06-Homework.md

 [task-description]
 # Description
-An interesting pattern you may have heard of is the Strategy Design Pattern.
+An interesting pattern you may have heard of is the **Strategy Design Pattern**.

-If we have multiple ways to do a task, it allows the client to choose the way that most fits their needs.
+If there are multiple ways to do a given task, it allows the client to choose the way that most fits their needs.

 A popular implementation of the pattern used for sorting objects in Java is the `Collections.sort()` method that takes a **Comparator**.

-Create a class "**Person**" that holds **name** and **age**.
+Create a class "**Person**".
+Each person should have a **name** and **age**.

 Create 2 Comparators for Person (classes that implement the "**Comparator**\<**Person**\>" **interface**).